Here are all the steps you need to take when dealing with breaks, bumps, burns and other minor injuries with kids at home.

 - Allergic reactions: administer antihistamine medication or use an Epipen if one has been prescribed.

 - Bites: snake bites should have a firm tourniquet applied above the point of incision.

 - Impaled objects: hold the area with gauze to stem bloodflow and do not attempt to remove the item.

 Once you’ve treated the initial symptoms, call for help if needed.
 Have your list of emergency telephone numbers written up clearly on the wall near your telephone.
 These should include your GP, nearest hospital, nearest hospital with a paediatric ICU, ambulance services, Singapore Civil Defence Force, taxi companies, a neighbour or friend who can come to your aid, mind other children, or drive you to hospital if necessary.
 Teach your children how to call these emergency hotlines too, by explaining what the numbers mean and when they should call.
 If you’re not at home when trouble strikes, you may need to jump straight to this step.
 If the injury does not require a trip to A&E but medical attention still needs to be sought, you can consult the team of paediatricians at International Paediatric Clinic.

 6. Write up and post your plan

 Carefully think through each eventuality and write up an emergency response plan that can be referred to by anyone in your family.
-Use our free printable emergency response plan form to write up steps in dealing with a medical situation and post it up in the house in a central location.
+It should include steps in dealing with a medical situation and should be posted up in the house in a central location.
 Keep copies in handbags and at work too in case you need to instruct others from the end of a phone or if an accident occurs when you’re out and about.

 7. Discuss and create awareness